alecthomas/sequel/README.md

 1. `SELECT` into arbitrary `struct`s.
 2. Query parameters populated from arbitrary Go types - structs, slices, etc.
-3. Normalised sequential placeholders (`?`) (support for positional placeholders will hopefully come later).
+3. Normalised sequential placeholders across SQL dialects (`?`) (support for positional placeholders will hopefully come later).
-4. Try to be as safe as possible.
+4. Try to be as type safe as possible.

 I did not want:

-1. A query DSL - we already know SQL.
+1. A query DSL - I already know SQL.
 2. Migration support - there are much better external tools for this.

 ## Tutorial / example